Much of the experimental engine is missing. Only ten were built, to win a government contract, so replacement parts are on intergalactic backorder

 Those who worship at the altar of the Snake will kneel and genuflect, but was it ever a real car?

 This prototype is the only 427 Cobra Daytona Coupe in existence.
 Following the successful campaign of the small block Cobra Daytona Coupes in 1964, Shelby’s Director of Special Projects Peter Brock penned new aerodynamic coachwork for the larger Mk II chassis.
-Built for Shelby American’s assault on LeMans in the Read More
+Built for Shelby American’s assault on LeMans in the 1965 race Read More